adamancer/python-ecology-lesson-alt/episodes/02-introducing-pandas.md

 We can assign the dataframe to a variable to make it easier to access.
 As we saw in the previous lesson, we use a single equals sign to assign an object to a variable.
 The variable name should be short and descriptive.
-By convention, variables in Python use snake_case (that is, lower case with individual words separated by underscores).
+By convention, variable names in Python use snake_case (that is, lower case with individual words separated by underscores).

 ```python
 surveys = pd.read_csv("data/surveys.csv")